giacomelli/giacomelli.github.io/projects.md

 ## [TheOthers](https://github.com/giacomelli/TheOthers)
 [https://github.com/giacomelli/TheOthers](https://github.com/giacomelli/TheOthers)

 *C# library to monitor all external dependencies of your app.
-An external dependency or &amp;quot;The Other&amp;quot;, can be anything that your current app is depentent, like others systems, web apis, web services and databases.*
+An external dependency or "The Others", can be anything that your current app is depentent, like others systems, web apis, web services and databases.*

 --------